105306002/Python/README.md

 # Python

-A simple socket programming use Python
+A simple socket programming using Python